As an Amazon Associate we earn from qualifying purchases. Learn more.

 Pros

-- Popular flavor that kids often prefer
+- Familiar flavor that many kids like

 Cons

-- Some buyers question value for money
+- Some shoppers debate value for money even at budget tier

 Check Latest Price on AmazonWhich One Should You Choose?